Rhys Jones (rugby union)

-Rhys Jones is a Welsh rugby union player.
+Geraint Rhys Jones is a Welsh rugby union player.
 A fly half, he is the son of former Wales international Kingsley Jones.
-Rhys Jones has played in Wales Youth, Under 18, Under 19, Under 20 and Wales 7s international.
+He has played for Wales at under-18, under-19 and under-20 levels, as well as for the Wales Sevens team.

 Jones played for Sale Sharks, Cardiff Blues and the Cornish Pirates before heading back to Wales to Newport RFC and Wales 7s.

-Whilst playing for the Cornish Pirates, Jones was selected for the Wales national rugby sevens team squad.
+Whilst playing for the Cornish Pirates, Jones was selected for the Wales Sevens squad.

-In May 2010 Jones joined Newport RFC.
+In May 2010, Jones joined Newport RFC.
 Jones was selected for the Wales Sevens team for the 2010 Commonwealth Games rugby sevens tournament.

-In July 2011 Rhys Jones joined the Scarlets.
+In July 2011, Jones joined the Scarlets.

 He was selected in the Wales Sevens squad for 2012–13.